Nutro Natural Choice canned dog food earns the Advisor’s mid-tier rating of 3.5 stars.

 - Nutro Natural Choice Large Breed Senior

-- Nutro Natural Choice Adult Lamb and Rice
+- Nutro Natural Choice Large Breed Adult (4 stars)

-- Nutro Natural Choice Puppy Lamb and Rice
+- Nutro Natural Choice Large Breed Puppy (4 stars)

-- Nutro Natural Choice Senior Lamb and Rice
+- Nutro Natural Choice Puppy Lamb and Rice (4 stars)

-- Nutro Natural Choice Adult Original Lamb and Rice
+- Nutro Natural Choice Adult Lite With Lamb and Rice (1 star)

-- Nutro Natural Choice Large Breed Weight Management
+- Nutro Natural Choice Adult Large Breed Weight Management

-- Nutro Natural Choice Puppy Chicken, Rice and Oatmeal
+- Nutro Natural Choice Adult Sensitive Skin and Stomach Adult

-- Nutro Natural Choice Lite Adult Lamb and Rice (2 stars)
+- Nutro Natural Choice Sensitive Skin and Stomach Senior (3 stars)

-Nutro Natural Choice Adult Chicken, Rice and Oatmeal canned dog food was selected to represent the others in the line for this review.
+Nutro Natural Choice Adult Sensitive Skin and Stomach Adult was selected to represent the other products in the line for this review.

-Nutro Natural Choice Adult Chicken, Rice and Oatmeal
+Nutro Natural Choice Adult Sensitive Skin and Stomach Adult

 Canned Dog Food